percona/pg_tde/documentation/docs/apt.md

 # Install `pg_tde` on Debian or Ubuntu

-The packages for `pg_tde` {{release}} are available in the testing repository for Percona Distribution for PostgreSQL 16.

 The packages for the tech preview `pg_tde` are available in the experimental repository for Percona Distribution for PostgreSQL 17.

 Check the [list of supported platforms](install.md#__tabbed_1_2).